- 2 cups fresh parsley leaves

 - 3/4 teaspoon pepper, divided

-- 2 beef flat iron steaks or top sirloin steaks (1 pound each)
+- 2 pounds beef flat iron steaks or 2 beef top sirloin steaks (1 pound each)

-- For chimichurri, place the parsley, cilantro, onion, garlic and chipotle peppers in a food processor; cover and pulse until minced.
-Add 1/2 cup oil, vinegar, lime juice, oregano, lime peel, 1/2 teaspoon salt and 1/4 teaspoon pepper; cover and process until blended.
-Cover and refrigerate until serving.
+- For chimichurri, place the first five ingredients in a food processor; pulse until finely chopped.
+Add oil, vinegar, lime peel, lime juice, oregano, 1/2 teaspoon salt and 1/4 teaspoon pepper; process until blended.
+Transfer to a bowl; refrigerate, covered, until serving.

-- Drizzle steaks with remaining oil; sprinkle with remaining salt and pepper.
-Grill, covered, over medium heat for 8-10 minutes on each side or until meat reaches desired doneness (for medium-rare, a meat thermometer should read 145°; medium, 160°; well-done, 170°).
-Thinly slice across the grain; serve with chimichurri.
+- Sprinkle steaks with the remaining salt and pepper.
+Grill, covered, over medium heat 5-8 minutes on each side or until meat reaches desired doneness (for medium-rare, a thermometer should read 145°; medium, 160°; well-done, 170°).
+Let stand 5 minutes before slicing.
+Serve with chimichurri.
 Yield: 8 servings.

 Full-Bodied Red Wine